joemunapo/vend-docs/docs/airtime/direct-carriers.md

 #### Notes
 - This API call returns only carriers that support direct airtime purchases, simplifying the selection process for users looking to recharge airtime directly.
 - The list provided to the end user focuses on the carriers' names, ensuring a straightforward selection process without overwhelming them with unnecessary details such as vouchers and bundles availability.
-- The inclusion of the commission rate is optional and may be omitted in the user-facing documentation if it does not directly affect the end user's experience or decision-making process.